yig/GMU-CS425/README.md

 ## The `GraphicsManager`

 At this point, all we want from the graphics manager is to create a window.
 We will use [GLFW](https://www.glfw.org/) for this.
 It's an extremely lightweight graphics and input handling library.
-Declare your need for it at the top of your `xmake.lua` (just below the `add_rules()` line:
+Declare your need for it at the top of your `xmake.lua` (just below the `add_rules()` line):

 ```
 add_requires("glfw")